elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/displaying_game_data.md

 ![Displaying Time Remaining](images/displaying_game_data/displaying_time_remaining.png)

-Keep in mind that we've managed to add text content to our game window that will allow players to see changes in game data.
-But these fields don't actually reflect the score, item collection count, and time yet.
+Keep in mind that we've managed to add text content to our game window that will allow players to see changes in game data, but these fields don't actually reflect the score, item collection count, and time yet.
 Let's take care of that next.